Elements of the Stochastic Calculus for a Class of Boltzmann type processes and Application to Regularity of Densities: Regularity of densities

-and let $\mathcal{C}$ be the collection of all of these sets which do not contain any other of these sets, except for the empty set.
-Then $\mathcal{C}$ is a finite collection of disjoint open subsets of $V^N$ satisfying (\ref{4.6*}).
+for all $I\in \mathcal {I}$ and $m\in\{0,1,\ldots ,I_c+I_r\}$ and and let $\mathcal{C}$ be the collection of all of these intersections which are non-empty and do not contain any other of these sets, except for the empty set.
+Then $\mathcal{C}$ is a finite collection of disjoint open subsets of $V^N$ satisfying (\ref{4.6*}), recall again Lemmas \ref{Lemma4.4} and \ref{Lemma4.5}.